toddgeist/dull-conf/README.md

 ### Local Config Overrides
 Sometimes its nice to be able to load a local config file, that overrides settings for this particular local machine.
 This is useful for testing or old school deployments when you are running on an actual server somewhere. dull-config as a loadLocal() method to let you do this.

-Its important to note that in this case you need to specify the full path to the local config file.
-This is so it can be conditionally included if it exists, and ignored if it doesn't.

 **Important!** It's good practice to **NOT** check local config into your source control.
 If you want to remind your self of what goes in there, then check in an example. i.e. local.config.example.js